Skip to content

 My friend, we still have a caste system in hindu community, we still have untouchable humans in this world, we still have a race system in American society.

-These above facts are only ‘tip of the iceberg’ of human myths but sexuality is pure biology, it’s not a myth.
+These facts are only ‘tip of the iceberg’ of human myths but sexuality is pure biology, it’s not a myth.

 Eventually biology always wins, it’s only a matter of time.